68m/brad/attunity-replicate/index.md

+# Attunity Replicate

+AWS RDS currently does not support MS SQL Server CDC on Standard version, only Enterprise.
+Attunity supports query based CDC.
+Attunity will query a table based on a specified column (usually a timestamp, or incremental number) and pull the latest rows that need to be replicated.
+It also uses another column on the table called "Action".
+It will either have "I", "U", or "D".
+This tells Attunity to insert, updated, or delete the record in the replicated database.

 # Access Admin Interface

 Attunity Replicate is installed on a server.
 The admin interface is also installed on the local server which cannot be accessed, by default, from outside the server.